 All of the Company's properties, including the Altar project, are located in Argentina.
 There are risks relating to an uncertain or unpredictable political and economic environment in Argentina, including social opposition to mining operations in certain parts of the country.
 During an economic crisis in 2001 to 2003 and again in 2014 and 2020, Argentina defaulted on foreign debt repayments and on the repayment of a number of official loans to multinational organizations.
 In addition, the Argentine government has in the past renegotiated or defaulted on certain contractual arrangements.
-The current government, which took office in December 2019, has reinstated foreign currency controls restricting the ability of Argentine companies and citizens to obtain United States dollars without Central Bank approval (resulting in, at times, a limitation on the ability of multi-national companies to distribute dividends abroad in United States dollars).
-The government has also reversed certain corporate tax rate reductions introduced by the previous government.
+The government which took office in December 2019 reinstated foreign currency controls restricting the ability of Argentine companies and citizens to obtain United States dollars without Central Bank approval (resulting in, at times, a limitation on the ability of multi-national companies to distribute dividends abroad in United States dollars).
+That government also reversed certain corporate tax rate reductions introduced by the previous government.
+On November 19, 2023, Argentina elected right-wing libertarian Javier Milei as its President, creating new uncertainties relating to changes that the new government might make to the country's fiscal and monetary policies along with potential changes to regulations applicable to the development of natural resources.